svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 These scheduled milestones are organised to be flexible, which means that some features will likely be completed early.
 Noted in the milestones are tasks including documentation and unit testing efforts for the features, with extended periods for reviewing these efforts at the two points during the project (halfway, final week).
 The milestones are:

 ### week01-2015jun15
-+ Implement the Radon transform algorithm.
-+ Start implementing the inverse Radon transform and linear system of equations for the back-projection algorithm.
++ Implement the Radon transform algorithm - Start implementing the inverse Radon transform and linear system of equations for the back-projection algorithm.
-+ To implement a new Radon transform<sup>{3}</sup> package library describing the forward projection process (FBP).

 ### week02-2015jun22
 + Holiday: a 5 day trip that was planned before JSoC/JuliaCon was announced.
 To compensate for these 5 days, I plan to work over 2 or 3 weekends inorder to catchup.

 ### week03-2015jun29
++ To implement a new Radon transform<sup>{3}</sup> package library describing the forward projection process (FBP).
 + Continue with the `iterative reconstruction` algorithms to reconstruct 2D and 3D images for tomography computations which are computationally more expensive than FBP.

 ### week04-2015jul06
-+ Implement the Radon transform (sine waves or sinogram) of a crystallography image.
++ Run tests on the ongoing Radon transform (sine waves or sinogram) implementation for a crystallography image.

 ### week05-2015jul13
 + Implement the inversion method using iterative algorithms.